 My First Guitar Lesson

-I remember the build-up of anticipation and excitement on the Friday morning, culminating is the downing of lunch.
+I remember the build-up of anticipation and excitement on Friday mornings, culminating in the downing of lunch.
 I’m not a fast eater but lunch on a Friday was gone straight away!
-Then I’d beg to be released from the lunch room far-earlier than they should have in order to go to the old hall (which was now the music room).
+Then I’d beg to be released from the lunchroom far-earlier than they should have in order to go to the music room.

 That’s all I remember, sadly.
 However, I guess we learnt simple things like a few open chords, a basic song or two, or a popular modern hymn from that week’s assembly.
 Again something simple and easily learnt!